Rabun0510/Getdata012-project/README.md

 test/x_test.txt|Dataset that was used for testing test/y_test.txt|Activity labels that correspond to the test dataset test/subject_test/txt|Subject label for each corresponding observation in test dataset

+The following steps were taken to obtain the tidy dataset:
+* The training dataset and corresponding activity and subject labels were read.
+* The test dataset and corresonding activity and subject labels were read.
+* The names of all the feature variables were read.
+* The names of all the activity variables were read.
+* The test and train datasets were merged using rbind.
+* The dataset column names were changed to the names form the features.txt file (The make.names function was used to create valid names since the original feature names contain invalid characters).
+* The select function was used to select only the mean and standard deviation variables of each measurement.
+* The subject and activity labels were merged to the dataset using cbind.
+* The activity labels were substiduted with the actual names of the activities from the activity_labels.txt file.
+* The aggregate function was used to obtain the mean of all the variables for each subject and each activity.
+* The output was written to a textfile output.txt.

+The code is properly commented so that the implementation of each of the above mentioned steps can be easily seen in the code.